2017 Budget Highlights

 Self Assessment Filing Deadline

 You only have until the 31st of January 2020 to submit your tax return for the tax year 06/04/18-05/04/19.
 Any delay will result in an automatic fine of £100.
 You then have to pay any tax owing (for 2018/19 and your first payment on account for 2019/20) also by the 31st of January 2020.
 HMRC will no longer be accepting credit cards as a payment method.

 Whether you are self employed or running a Limited Company, make sure you get the details on your invoice correct.
 Ensure you include all necessary information and you are complying with the law.
 Always include payment terms so your customers know the 'score' so you are more likely to receive payment for your goods or services on time.

 Cash Accounting Scheme

 This has been available from the 6th of April 2013.
-It is a Government scheme to help simplify the accounting for small business's.
-Business's will only record income or expenditure only when they are received or paid.
-This will usually help your cash flow and probably reduce your tax. i.e. you will not need to include any income invoiced just before your year end which has not been received.
+It is a Government scheme to help simplify the accounting for small businesses.
+Businesses will record income or expenditure only when they are received or paid.
+This will usually help your cash flow and probably reduce your tax, i.e. you will not need to include any income invoiced just before your year end which has not been received.

 Limited companies are excluded from the scheme.

 There are some disadvantages in entering the scheme.
 Namely, you can not claim any bank loan interest repayments as business expenses.
 There are others.